-504.904 Reporting contract information to the IRS.
+504.903 Payment information.

-(a) The Office of Financial Policy and Operations reports to IRS on payments made to certain contractors for services performed and to lessors for providing space in buildings.
+(a) The Office of Finance reports to IRS on payments made to certain contractors for services performed and to lessors for providing space in buildings.
 This is required by 26 U.S.C.
 6041 and 6041A and implemented in 26 CFR.
-To assist the Office of Financial Policy and Operations in reporting to the IRS, contracting officers must indicate on obligating documents sent to Finance (e.g., purchase, delivery, or task orders; contracts; the GSA Form R-620 for leases; or certified invoices) the contractor's organizational structure (e.g., corporation, partnership) and taxpayer identification number (TIN).
+To assist Finance, you must indicate on obligating documents you send them (e.g., purchase, delivery, or task orders; contracts; the GSA Form R-620 for leases; or certified invoices) all the following information:

+(1) Contractor's organizational structure (e.g. corporation, partnership).

+(2) Contractor's taxpayer identification number (TIN).